Reviews You Can Rely On

 Most other mounts alone provide no weather protection, so their protection performance will depend on the user's phone case.
 We recommend a waterproof, shock-proof case in these mounts if weather protection is a concern.
 The Nite Ize Wraptor mount can fit a wider variety of phones than the other universal mounts.

-If you have a very large phone and beefy case, your phone may fit precariously in some of the silicone mounts.
+If you have a very large phone and a beefy case, your phone may fit precariously in some of the silicone mounts.
 If this is the case, it may be best to go with a semi-permanent mount or bike bag.

 Note that mounts that come with universal adapters like Quad Lock and sincetop allow you to choose very burly cases to attach to.
-That said, we found many cases did not stick well to the adhesive.
+That said, we found that many cases did not stick well to the adhesive.
 You have to select your case carefully.

 Conclusion